TheresaLui/SelfHelpContent_v2/articles/microsoft.web/web-highcpu-sites.md

 # availability, performance, and application issues/Availability, Performance, and Application Issues/Web app experiencing high CPU

-## **Recommended documents**
+## **Recommended Steps**

 To troubleshoot a high CPU issue, we recommend the use of the **“Diagnose and solve problems”** blade and running the CPU analysis. <br>

 Here are some examples of CPU intensive operations that applications can perform.
-These can be resolved by avoiding these general patterns in your application: <br>
+These can be resolved by avoiding these general patterns in your application:

 * Nested loops with many iterations <br>
 * Storing large collections in memory and iterating through them in each request instead of using efficient search algorithms <br>